DrSeed/variant-allele-frequency-spectrum/README.md

 python demo.py
 ```

-## Note

-This project demonstrates the technique on synthetic data so it is fully reproducible with no external downloads.
+> Demonstrated on synthetic data, so the whole thing is reproducible with no external downloads.